OsmanBil/Udacity-Image-Prozessing-Api/README.md

 npm install

 # Usage
-its a Udacity learn Project
+Its a Udacity learn Project

+The endpoint to use ist http://localhost:3000/api/images Then you have to write the filename, width and height

+Please use this format: http://localhost:3000/api/images?filename=fjord&width=300&height=300

 # Tests
 This project includes automated tests to ensure the proper functioning of the endpoints.
 The tests are designed to verify specific behaviors and response codes.